 Thailand: Earth League International’s intelligence gathering efforts led to the arrest of wildlife crime kingpins, including one of the most significant rhino horn traffickers in South East Asia.

 Bangkok, 12 December 2017.
-The Royal Thai Customs seizes 12.5 kg of rhino horn setting the stage for a ‘flash operation’ that has led to the arrest of two members of the Bach Family wildlife crime syndicate, including a key kingpin.
+The Royal Thai Customs seizes 12.5 kg of rhino horn setting the stage for a ‘flash operation’ that has led to the arrest of two members of the Bach Family wildlife crime syndicate in Thailand and Laos, including a key kingpin.

 At the same time, Earth League International (formerly Elephant Action League) is proud to report that the Royal Thai Police, acting on intelligence-gathering and investigative work performed by EAL, arrested a wanted wildlife trafficker in South East Asia, Kampanart “Sia Tang” Chaiyamart.